castrodev05/castrodev/README.md

 ###

-<p align="left">✨ Creating bugs since 2024<br>📚 Atualmente eu estou no 1º semestre da faculdade de ADS.<br>🎲 Objetivos: conseguir um estágio na área e poder me aperfeiçoar cada vez mais na linguagem JAVA e os seus respectivos frameworks (Springs).</p>
+<p align="left">✨ Creating bugs since 2024<br>📚 Currently, I'm in the 1st semester of college, studying Systems Analysis and Development (ADS).<br>🎲 Goals: to secure an internship in the field and continuously improve my skills in the JAVA language and its related frameworks (Springs).</p>

 ###